ipfs/js-ipfs/examples/circuit-relaying/README.md

 #### How does circuit relay work?

->for a more in-depth explanation take a look at the [relay spec](https://github.com/libp2p/specs/blob/master/relay/README.md) and `js-libp2p-circuit` [README](https://github.com/libp2p/js-libp2p-circuit/blob/master/README.md)
+> For a more in-depth explanation take a look at the [relay spec](https://github.com/libp2p/specs/blob/master/relay/README.md) and `js-libp2p-circuit` [README](https://github.com/libp2p/js-libp2p-circuit/blob/master/README.md)

 Here is a simple diagram depicting how a typical circuit-relay connection might look: